 The introduction of the Community Infrastructure Levy (CIL) Charging Schedules by each of the South Worcestershire Councils’ will mean that some future infrastructure contributions will be made in the form of CIL payments, rather than through planning obligations.
 Once CIL is operational, (likely to be from 2017), the number of development proposals that require a planning obligation should be reduced.

-Further information relating to the Community Infrastructure Levy can be found on the CIL page.
+Further information can be found on the Community Infrastructure Levy page.

 What is the purpose of these Planning Obligations?